elan-ev/opencast-studio/CONFIGURATION.md

 Note that each key is a "path" like `opencast.serverUrl`.
 The first part of that path is the "section" in the TOML file shown above (e.g. `[opencast]`).

-You can also put the settings in TOML file, then encode that as a hex string and pass it with the `config=` query parameter.
+You can also put the settings in a TOML file, then encode that as a hex string and pass it with the `config=` query parameter.
 This might help to avoid problems if URLs (and thus the query parameters) are processed (e.g. by an LMS) in a way that modifies special characters.
 For example:

 - TOML string:
   ```